yuqian5/Google-Cloud-Apache-Server-Setup-Tutorial/README.md

-# Google Cloud Web Server Setup
+# Google Cloud Apache Server Setup
 A Complete Tutorial on setting up a web server on Google Cloud Computing Instance.

 ## Menu